zenotds/HSI.js/README.md

 ## Usage

-To use HSI.js, just include `hsi.min.js` in the `<head>` of your HTML document.
+To use HSI.js, just include `hsi.min.js` in your project.
 Then, add a `data-include` attribute to any valid HTML element, specifying the URL of the HTML file to include.
 HSI.js will fetch the external file and **replace** the element with the fetched content.

 For example, if the `snippet.html` file contains: